Cutter Gauthier: International play

 Gauthier represented the United States at the 2020 Winter Youth Olympics and earned a silver medal.
-He was then selected to represent the United States at the 2022 IIHF World U18 Championships, where he recorded three goals and six assists in six games and earned a silver medal.
+He was then selected to represent the United States at the 2022 World U18 Championships, where he recorded three goals and six assists in six games and earned a silver medal.

-On December 12, 2022, Gauthier was named to the United States junior team to compete at the 2023 World Junior Ice Hockey Championships.
+On December 12, 2022, Gauthier was named to the United States junior team to compete at the 2023 World Junior Championships.

-On December 16, 2023, he was again named to junior team's roster to compete at the 2024 World Junior Ice Hockey Championships and was named alternate captain of the gold medal-winning team.
+On December 16, 2023, he was again named to junior team's roster to compete at the 2024 World Junior Championships and was named alternate captain of the gold medal-winning team.
 He led the team in scoring, recording two goals and ten assists in seven games, tying Czech player Jiří Kulich for top scorer in the tournament.
 He was named the best forward in the directorate awards.

-Gauthier represented the United States at the 2025 IIHF World Championship, where he recorded five goals and four assists in ten games and helped Team USA win their first gold medal since 1933.
+Gauthier represented the United States senior team at the 2025 World Championship, where he recorded five goals and four assists in ten games and helped the team win its first gold medal since 1933.